Tennis Identity

 Optimized for mobile experience.

-Integrating social play and introfucing a signed-in hub
+Integrating social play apps and introducing a signed-in hub

-Beyond integrating ClubSpark with Auth0, this phase focuses on resolving account management issues and connecting Identity with the new tennis.com.au site.
+Beyond integrating ClubSpark with Auth0, the next phase of the Identity stream focuses on resolving account management flow issues and connecting Identity with the new tennis.com.au site.
 This work is currently ongoing.

 The signed-in experience on Tennis.com.au allows users to access other Tennis journeys, manage their profile, and update their account settings.